 Palihapitiya-backed SPAC to take ProKidney public in over $2 bln deal

-Jan 18 (Reuters) - Biotech company ProKidney LP is going public through a merger with a blank-check firm backed by veteran dealmaker Chamath Palihapitiya, in a deal that values the combined company at $2.64 billion, the companies said on Tuesday.
+Jan 18 (Reuters) - Biotech ProKidney LP said on Tuesday it would go public by merging a blank-check firm backed by veteran dealmaker Chamath Palihapitiya in a deal that values the combined company at $2.64 billion.

+The deal with Social Capital Suvretta Holdings Corp.
+III DNAC.O includes a private investment in public equity, or PIPE, of $575 million.

+Investors in the PIPE include Social Capital, Suvretta Capital's healthcare-focused fund Averill and ProKidney's existing shareholders.

 (Reporting by Niket Nishant and Sohini Podder in Bengaluru; Editing by Aditya Soni)